ott-jax/ott/README.md

             the application of the kernel is much simplified, both in log space or on the histograms themselves.

-    -   The `sinkhorn` function runs the Sinkhorn algorithm, with the aim of solving approximately one or various optimal transport problems in parallel.
+    -   The `sinkhorn` function in [sinkhorn.py](ott/core/sinkhorn.py) runs the Sinkhorn algorithm, with the aim of solving approximately one or various optimal transport problems in parallel.
 An OT problem is defined by a `Geometry` object, and a pair
         $$(a, b)$$ (or batch thereof) of histograms.
 The function's outputs are